 - Start researching internship opportunities — obtain general information about the organization, their internship program, contact information, and deadlines

-- Attend the Résumé Writing Workshop at the Center for Career Services
+- Attend a Resume Writing Workshop by the Center for Career Services

 - Contact an academic internship mentor to explore your responsibilities with regard to obtaining academic credit for your internship